-(e) The Division will provide completed Risk Management Plans and significant updates to the Risk Management Plans to the California Public Utilities Commission and post them on the Division's public internet website.
-If any part of a Risk Management Plan is subject to confidential treatment, then the Division will segregate the confidential records and only provide them if the California Public Utilities Commission has agreed to treat the records as confidential.
+Risk Management Plan is subject to confidential treatment, then the Division will segregate the confidential records and only provide them if the California Public Utilities Commission has agreed to treat the records as confidential.

-Note: Authority cited: Sections 3013, 3106 and 3180, Public Resources Code.
-Reference: Section 3106, 3180, 3181, 3220 and 3403.5 Public Resources Code.
+Note: Authority cited: Sections 3013 and 3106, Public Resources Code.
+Reference: Section 3106, 3220 and 3403.5 Public Resources Code.